-We have a huge range of fruit trees to choose from including almonds, chestnuts, pecans, hazelnuts walnuts, peaches, pears, apples, cherries, nectarines, quince, plums and pomegranates.
-Don’t forget to prune your fruit tree as you plant it (or ask us to prune it for you before you leave the nursery).
+We have a huge range of fruit trees to choose from including almonds, chestnuts, hazelnuts, peaches, pears, apples, apricots, figs, cherries, nectarines, quince, plums and pomegranates.
+We give the trees their final formative prune in the nursery before they go on the bench.
 This is very important as it ensures the tree will transplant well and develop a strong branching structure.
 Those with small gardens can try dwarf fruit trees, such as Ballerina apples, nectarines, peaches and peaches or espalier an apple or citrus tree to create structure and maximise sunlight to your garden.
 Also fun to try are berries -try a currant or blueberry bush (very decorative as well as delicious!) or decorate your fences and pergolas with grape vines, kiwi fruits, passionfruit or loganberries.
 In addition to trees, shrubs and vines, don’t forget the subterranean wonders of the season such as rhubarb, asparagus, certified seed potatoes and shallots.
 All are now available in the shop and the produce area and it’s exciting to watch the emergence of these in early spring.

 The nursery also has a variety of cool season vegies and herbs in stock.
 Plant broccoli, cabbages, leeks and cauliflowers to make warming winter soups.
 Many of the Asian-style, green, leafy vegies are better grown through the cooler season as they don’t bolt to seed – just pick them as you need them.
 Remember to dig in plentiful amounts of cow manure and mushroom compost to feed these hungry plants quickly.